dojo/framework/docs/en/stores/basic-usage.md

 path('users', 'current', 'name');
 ```

-This path refers to the `string` value located at `/users/current/name`. `path` is used to transverse the hierarchy in a type-safe way.
-It ensures only the property names defined in the `State` interface are used.
+This path refers to the `string` value located at `/users/current/name`. `path` gets used to transverse the hierarchy in a type-safe way, ensuring that only the property names defined in the `State` interface get used.

 #### `at`

-The `at` function is used in conjunction with `path` to identify a location in an array.
-Here is an example of using the `at` function.
+The `at` function gets used in conjunction with `path` to identify a location in an array.
+This example leverages the `at` function.

 ```ts
 const store = new Store<State>();